speplinski3/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/103383489/189498761-ffc612a9-b69b-4c68-ac6c-f1e6822bbc1b.png)

-* **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?**
 * For all Manufacturing Lots in total, the variance of PSI of suspension coils is: 62.29.
 This meets the design specification.
 * For each lot, Lot 1's and Lot 2's variance meets design specification: 0.98 and 7.5 PSI, respectively.
 However, **Lot 3 does not meet design specifications at 170.3 PSI.**